andyjost/Sprite/docs/source/ProjectLayout.rst

     to remove this directory.

-    If Sprite is installed with ``make install``, then the structure of the instalation directory matches that of this directory.
+    If Sprite is installed with ``make install``, then the structure of the instalation directory matches what you see here.

     ``bin/``
         Executable files installed by Sprite.